Difference-Masking: Choosing What to Mask in Continued Pretraining: Experimental Settings

-We consider the task-adaptive continued pretraining setting (TAPT) for language tasks as in ~\citep{dontstoppretraining2020}, performing auxiliary learning on a pretrained model.
-TAPT is a common SSL setting for two reasons: (1) it represents a computationally-feasible way to test the effectiveness of self-supervised representation learning methods, and (2) it is realistic to modern approaches which rely heavily on pretrained models~\citep{dery2023aang}.

-We conduct experiments with the \textbf{ChemProt} task~\citep{kringelum2016chemprot}, a relation classification task that uses chemistry documents.
-ChemProt is a low-resource classification task with a large amount of in-domain unlabelled data, making it a realistic settings in which SSL is helpful in continued pretraining.
-The primary metric used in prior ChemProt work is accuracy.
+\paragraph{Language-only Datasets} As in~\citet{dontstoppretraining2020, dery2023aang}, we conduct experiments with the \textbf{ChemProt} dataset~\citep{kringelum2016chemprot}, a relation classification task that uses chemistry documents.
+ChemProt is a low-resource classification task with a large amount of in-domain unlabeled data, making it a realistic setting in which SSL is helpful in continued pretraining.

-We also conduct experiments with the \textbf{ACL-ARC} task~\citep{jurgens2018measuring}, a citation intent task based on the ACL Anthology Reference Corpus~\citep{bird2008acl}.
-We use the same ACL-ARC dataset as prior works ~\citep{dontstoppretraining2020, dery2023aang}.
+We also conduct experiments with the \textbf{ACL-ARC} task~\citep{jurgens2018measuring}, a citation intent task based on the ACL Anthology Reference Corpus~\citep{bird2008acl} used in continued pretraining experiments in ~\citep{dontstoppretraining2020}.
+We use train, validation, and test splits for both datasets from ~\citep{dery2023aang, dontstoppretraining2020}.